 Working with notebooks

-With IBM Watson Studio, you can create Python, Scala, and R notebooks to analyze your data.
+In the IBM Watson Studio notebook editor, you can create Python, Scala, and R notebooks to analyze your data.

 - Required service

 - Code support for loading and accessing data from:

 - Tables in IBM Db2 Warehouse on Cloud (previously named IBM dashDB) and Compose for PostgreSQL

 - 5 GB.
 If your files are larger, you must load the data in multiple parts.